scicomp-durham/COMP52315/site/content/exercises/exercise06_local.md

 {{< exercise >}}

-Now try to profile the compiled with the `-fno-inline` for the optimization level `-O3`.
+Now try to profile the compiled with the `-fno-inline` and `-fno-reorder-functions` for the optimization level `-O3`.
 Does this help you figure out what is happening?

 {{< /exercise >}}